Buyers Guides

 • Best Budget Option for an A-frame stand

-A-Frames guitar stands are often unfairly pegged as rickety low budget options, however,we thought that the Amazon Basics Folding A Frame was super stable thanks to the broad base and the non-slip rubber feet.
-The construction was lightweight, durable, and the arms were well padded for the price.
+A-frame guitar stands are often unfairly pegged as rickety, low-budget options.
+However, we thought that the Amazon Basics Folding A-Frame was super stable thanks to the broad base and the non-slip rubber feet.
+The construction was lightweight and durable, and the arms were well-padded for the price.
 It was big enough to accommodate an electric or acoustic guitar comfortably, which further added to the already excellent value.

-It was easy to fold away and set up again, and was actually super light weight – a feature that we think would make it great for gigging, rehearsals, and even travel.
-Unlike with a guitar wall hanger, this folding A Frame stand required no drilling, making it a good option for those who aren’t looking to damage their walls – this is especially important for anybody who rents!
+It was easy to fold away and set up again and was actually super lightweight – a feature that we think would make it great for gigging, rehearsals, and even travel.
+Unlike a guitar wall hanger, this folding A-Frame stand required no drilling, making it a good option for those who aren’t looking to damage their walls – this is especially important for anybody who rents!

 Top Pick A Frame Guitar Stand